Colleen Walker: Amateur career

-Walker was born in Jacksonville, Florida.
+Walker was born in Jacksonville, Florida in 1956.
 She started playing golf at the age of 14.
 At the age of 18, she was named the 1974 Palm Beach Post Athlete and Player of the Year.
 She won the Florida All-State Golf Award in 1976.

-She attended Florida State University where she won most valuable player honors from 1977–1978.
+Walker then attended Florida State University.
+She won most valuable player honors from 1977–1978.

 Professional career

-Walker turned professional in September 1981 and played on the Tampa Bay Mini-Tour.
-She joined the LPGA Tour in 1982 after winning the LPGA Final Qualifying Tournament.
-She won nine tour titles, the first of them in 1987 and the last in 1997, including one major championship, the 1997 du Maurier Ltd. Classic.
+In 1981, Walker turned professional.
+She played on the Tampa Bay Mini-Tour briefly.

+Walker joined the LPGA Tour in 1982 after earning medalist honors at the LPGA Final Qualifying Tournament.
+She won nine tour titles, the first of which was in 1987.
+Her final victory was in 1997.
+That year she won her only major championship, the 1997 du Maurier Classic.

 In 1988, she won the LPGA Vare Trophy for lowest scoring average, was named Most Improved Player by Golf Digest, and finished a career high fifth on the money list, one of four times she finished in the top ten.

-She was inducted into the Florida State University Hall of Fame in 1991 and the Palm Beach County Sports Hall of Fame in 2003.
+Illness and death

-Walker joined the Legends Tour in 2001, winning her first tournament that year.
+In 2001, Walker joined the Legends Tour.
+She won her first tournament that year.
 After being diagnosed with breast cancer in January 2003, she underwent chemotherapy and radiation.
 She would rejoin the tour in September.
 She finished in a tie for 10th at a senior event, essentially an attempt to see if she could still play.
-She retired from the LPGA Tour in 2004.
+She retired from the Legends Tour in 2004.

 Walker died on December 11, 2012, in Valrico, Florida, of a cancer recurrence that was diagnosed in late 2011.
-She was 56.
+She was 56-years-old.